ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-articles-archived.md

 ## Description

-The **Articles - Archived** module type shows a list of the calendar months containing archived articles.
-After you have changed the status of an article to archived, this list will be generated automatically.
+The *Articles - Archived* module type shows a list of the calendar months containing archived articles.
+The list is generated automatically.

 ### Common Elements